-If there occurs a "Change in Control" of the Company, as defined in the 2020 Plan, the Committee may provide in the applicable award agreement that an award will vest on an accelerated basis upon a Participant's termination of service in connection with a Change in Control or upon the occurrence of any other event the Compensation Committee may set forth in the award agreement.
+If there occurs a "Change in Control" of the Company, as defined in the 2020 Plan, the Committee may provide in the applicable Award Agreement that an Award will vest on an accelerated basis upon a Participant's termination of service in connection with a Change in Control or upon the occurrence of any other event the Compensation Committee may set forth in the Award Agreement.

-If the Company's Common Stock is changed into or exchanged for a different number or kind of shares of stock or other securities of the Company or of another corporation (whether because of merger, consolidation, recapitalization, reclassification, split, reverse split, combination of shares, or otherwise, but not including a public offering or other capital infusion from any source) or if the number of shares is increased through the payment of a stock dividend, provision shall be made so that the Participants shall be entitled to receive, upon vesting of such shares, the number of shares to which a Participant would have been entitled on such merger, consolidation, recapitalization, reclassification, split, reverse split, combination of shares or payment of stock dividend.
+If the Company's Common Stock Shares are changed into or exchanged for a different number or kind of shares of stock or other securities of the Company or of another corporation (whether because of merger, consolidation, recapitalization, reclassification, split, reverse split, combination of shares, or otherwise, but not including a public offering or other capital infusion from any source) or if the number of Shares is increased through the payment of a stock dividend, provision shall be made so that the Participants shall be entitled to receive, upon vesting of such Shares, the number of Shares to which a Participant would have been entitled on such merger, consolidation, recapitalization, reclassification, split, reverse split, combination of shares, or payment of stock dividend.